Skip to main content

 Specify <ip_address> is the IP address of the balancer from the subnet you selected in step 1.

-You cannot replace the annotation for a created balancer - you must create a new manifest with the desired annotation.
+You cannot change the type for a created balancer - you must create a new balancer with the desired annotation.

 Add connection settings